 As Proofpoint explains, TinyLoader now comes with a 4-byte XOR layer of obfuscation over the shellcode that is received from the command-and-control (C&C) server:

 “The XOR key is dynamically generated by the C&C and is different in every session.
 Once the shellcode is decoded, execution is immediately passed to the decoded shellcode.
 Although the controllers of TinyLoader could theoretically perform any action through custom shellcode, we are still observing this family of malware being used as a downloader.”

 Ultimately, TinyLoader loads up another TinyLoader payload, which then installs AbbadonPOS onto the victim’s machine.

 A few minor changes have been made to AbbadonPOS.
 For example, it no longer stores the IP address in an ASCII string, and its hardcoded XOR key has been revised.

-The big upgrade, however, comes in the form of two parts: code to check blacklisted processes (or processes that wouldn't otherwise be checked) for credit card data, and a whitelisted process list to scan for common PoS process names.
+The big upgrade, however, comes in the form of two parts: code to check deny-listed processes (or processes that wouldn’t otherwise be checked) for credit card data, and an allow-listed process list to scan for common PoS process names.

-Interestingly, the blacklist code is not in any way connected to the whitelisted process list.
-That could be a mistake, as that means the blacklist code will always scan all processes for PoS data regardless of whether their name appears on the whitelisted process list.
+Interestingly, the deny-list code is not in any way connected to the allow-listed process list.
+That could be a mistake, as that means the deny-list code will always scan all processes for PoS data regardless of whether their name appears on the allow-listed process list.